Wej province: Zway (Zay) Era 1400s-1498

-Conquest of Abyssinia
+Ethiopian-Adal War

 Wej became a Christian kingdom and was later one of the first to be invaded by Ahmad ibn Ibrahim al-Ghazi due to its religion and eastern location.
 Emperor Lebna Dengel received news of this invasion while at Geberge in Wej, but dismissed the threat as a series of raids.
 He left the city after appointing Wasan Sagad as king.

 Two noblemen of Wej, Azmach Fanil and Yonadab, took prominent roles in holding back the invading forces, and soldiers from the kingdom led a campaign against the Maya, who had recently converted to Islam.
 Later in Imam Ahmad's invasion, he sent his trusted general and advisor Mojhad to compel Wej to surrender, which it did before he even reached the kingdom.
 He established a poll tax in the area.
 After hearing of Mojhad's success, Imam Ahmad traveled to Wej and established a stronghold at Jog.

 The current king of Wej, Eslam, had refused to capitulate and retreated to Gurage.
 However, when Yodab surrendered to Damot, Eslam sent his son and a nobleman named Asebo to make peace.
 When asked why they had returned, Asebo replied, "We have come to save our country and our churches."
 They agreed to pay the poll tax in exchange for safety from persecution.
 Eslam's son became a Muslim, as did all the courtiers and advisors of Wej, but Imam Ahmad allowed Eslam to remain a Christian.